elotroalex/chiens/_texts/translation.md

 - A monkey, I am a monkey who by his grimace brings
 - the stations of dust puddles, despair, famine
 - vengeance returned, nuclear distress, unspeakable devotions
-- and you're the one I'm questioning
+- and you're the one I ask
 - oh, wind
 - calm face painted with the guano of contortion
 - wind deserts, cactus and sphinx standing